-Trying to grow a business at that time was extremely challenging because everyone was extremely cautious with what and how they spent their hard-earned money.
-So many people just spent money on the essentials in life therefore offering training and coaching services were deemed unnecessary at that time.
+Trying to grow a business was challenging because everyone was extremely cautious with what and how they spent their hard-earned money.
+Many people just spent money on the essentials in life, therefore training and coaching services were deemed unnecessary.

 That period forced me to assess what I was doing well and not well in my business.
 It required me to make some difficult choices including letting go of offering one-on-one coaching services and focusing more on doing training and consulting work.

-That has led to me offering consistent new content on my website and creating new products that I may not have considered previously.
-A key lesson for me was even though things appeared to be difficult, it was only going to be a matter of time before they started to improve, provided I consistently took the right actions to improve my situation.
+That has led to me offering consistent new content on my website and creating new products I may not have considered previously.
+A key lesson for me was even though things appeared to be difficult, it would only be a matter of time before they improved, provided I consistently took the right actions to improve my situation.

-Here are seven truths or reminders that will help us get through difficult times so that we can become stronger, more resilient and better able to deal with the challenges we will face in the future.
+Here are seven truths or reminders that will help us get through difficult times so we can become stronger, more resilient and better able to deal with the challenges we’ll face in the future.

 - You are not alone.
-No matter what challenge we face, which in the moment may seem insurmountable, we should always remember that someone has been through it or is also going through something similar.
-Rather than try and go through it ourselves, we have the option of asking for help.
-If we do ask for help, most times we will get new insights or ideas that we may not have considered or been aware of.
+No matter what challenge we face, which in the moment may seem insurmountable, we should always remember someone has been through it or is also going through something similar.
+Rather than try to go through it ourselves, we have the option of asking for help.
+If we ask for help, most times we’ll get new insights or ideas we may not have considered or been aware of.

 - This experience is what you require at this point in your life.
 Everything we experience in life is necessary to make us the person we are and the person we want to become.
 We learn most from our setbacks and failures as they require us to go to a new level of awareness.
-With this new awareness, we will realise we have more choices, which in turn, will help us make better decisions.
+With this new awareness, we’ll realise we have more choices, which will help us make better decisions.

 - Every problem is an invitation to broaden your perspective.
-It is often said that hindsight is one of our best teachers.
-That’s because when we reflect back on events we’ve experienced, we will always come up with ways we could have done things differently or better.
+It’s often said hindsight is one of our best teachers.
+That’s because when we reflect on events we’ve experienced, we’ll always come up with ways we could have done things differently or better.
 This is all part of us gaining new perspectives and looking at things differently.
 The more we’re able to view things from different perspectives, the more options or solutions we will realise we have.

-- No matter how bad things get, there is a silver lining at the end of it.
-According to the law of polarity, also known as the law of opposites, we cannot have a problem without having a solution to it as well.
-Whenever we experience difficult times, we should always remember that there is a way out.
-It is our job to focus on the solution and take the necessary steps to get to it.
+- No matter how bad things get, there is a silver lining at the end.
+According to the law of polarity, also known as the law of opposites, we cannot have a problem without having a solution to it.
+Whenever we experience difficult times, we should always remember there is a way out.
+It’s our job to focus on the solution and take the necessary steps to get to it.

 - Pain is temporary, suffering is optional.
-We will all experience pain in life, whether it is emotional, physical or mental.
+We’ll all experience pain in life, whether it’s emotional, physical or mental.
 But pain comes and goes.
-Where we tend to get into trouble is when we’re unwilling to let go of our pain or are constantly reliving failures, setbacks or difficult times over and over again.
-This is what causes suffering and can lead to other more serious consequences.
+Where we get into trouble is when we’re unwilling to let go of our pain or are constantly reliving failures, setbacks or difficult times over and over again.
+This causes suffering and can lead to other more serious consequences.
 Our job should be to acknowledge that we’re experiencing pain but not to dwell on it and let it fester.
-The sooner we can let our pain go, the less likely we will experience any form of suffering.
+The sooner we can let our pain go, the less likely we’ll experience any form of suffering.

 - Everything you experience in life is your responsibility.
-If we take the approach that we’re responsible for everything that happens to us, then we’re empowering ourselves to change the results we don’t like.
-If we believe that things “happen” to us and other factors determine whether we can or cannot accomplish something, then we’re disempowering ourselves.
-Changing any difficult situation starts with being aware something needs to change then taking responsibility for changing it.
+If we take the approach, we’re responsible for everything that happens to us, we’re empowering ourselves to change the results we don’t like.
+If we believe things “happen” to us and other factors determine whether we can or cannot accomplish something, then we’re dis-empowering ourselves.
+Changing any difficult situation starts with being aware something needs to change, then taking responsibility for changing it.

 It’s a matter of perspective whether life is meant to be difficult or easy.
-There is one thing for certain and that is, we will experience our fair share of difficult times in our lives.
+There is one thing for certain is we’ll experience our fair share of difficult times in our lives.

-If we’re able to remind ourselves of some truths during those difficult times, we will better deal with those experiences.
-If we’re unable to recall these truths, chances are we will experience unnecessary stress and suffering.
-We should not wish things get easier; we should wish that we are stronger.
+If we’re able to remind ourselves of some truths during those difficult times, we’ll better deal with those experiences.
+If we’re unable to recall these truths, chances are we’ll experience unnecessary stress and suffering.
+We should not wish things get easier; we should wish we are stronger.

-Action Step: If you’re going through a difficult situation right now, remember the first truth or reminder — you are not alone.
+Action Step: If you’re going through a difficult situation, remember the first truth — you are not alone.
 Reach out to someone this week and share what you are going through.
-Ask for support in order to get through your situation a lot quicker.
+Ask for support to get through your situation a lot quicker.